Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Introduction

-which is equivalent to constraining the $\ell_2$ norm of the solution, depending on the value of $\lambda$.
+which replaces the constrained system $Ax = b$ by the $\ell_2$ minimization of the model residual norm $\|Ax - b\|_2$, with a constraint on the $\ell_2$ norm of the model, controlled by the parameter $\lambda$.
 For large $\lambda$, $\bar{x}$ tends to be close to zero.
-Regularization is necessary to counter the effects of ill-conditioning: the presence of small singular values in the matrix, which if left unaccounted for, blows up the norm of the solution and makes it very sensitive to any data errors \cite{Calvetti2000423}.
-This property is worth repeating as it is central to the ideas in this paper: small errors in the operator $A$ and the right hand side $b$ do not induce big changes in the regularized solution.
-The regularization in \eqref{eq:tikhonov_min_eq} is referred to as $\ell_2$ regularization, because it involves the minimization of the $\ell_2$ norm.
-Other types of regularization are possible: for example, sparsity constrained regularization can also be used for Geophysical inverse problems \cite{Charlety2013}.
+Regularization is necessary to counter the effects of ill-conditioning: the presence of small singular values in the matrix, which if left unaccounted for, blows up the norm of the solution and makes it very sensitive to data errors \cite{Calvetti2000423}.
+The latter part of this property is worth repeating as it is central to the ideas in this paper: small errors in the operator $A$ and the right hand side $b$ do not induce big changes in the regularized solution.
+The regularization in \eqref{eq:tikhonov_min_eq} is referred to as $\ell_2$ regularization, because it involves the minimization of the $\ell_2$ model norm.
+Other types of regularization are possible: for example, sparsity constrained regularization is also frequently used, including in geophysical applications \cite{Charlety2013}.
 In this paper, we discuss the application of our methods to $\ell_2$ regularization, as it is the most commonly used regularization.
 However, the techniques apply also to other types of regularization and optimization techniques.
 The quadratic functional in \eqref{eq:tikhonov_min_eq} can be differentiated to yield the linear system for the regularized solution:

 If the matrix $A$ is not too large, then there is no problem in solving this linear system with an iterative algorithm.
 A conjugate gradient or the LSQR algorithm \cite{Paige:1982:LAS:355984.355989} can be efficiently used for this purpose.
 Typically, we may wish to incorporate additional terms into the regularization, such as Laplacian smoothing \cite{nolet08}.
 In that case we solve instead: